cal-itp/benefits/docs/configuration/transit-provider.md

    - [Create the client secret in the Azure Key Vault](../deployment/secrets/) for the prod environment, then paste its name in the Client Secret Name field
      - Be sure to refresh the secrets for this to take effect! _**ADD MORE DETAILED INSTRUCTIONS**_
 1. Cal-ITP returns to the `TransitAgency` instance and checks the **Active** box.

+At this point, real customers can begin enrolling their cards and receiving their discounted fares with this transit provider!

 ## Verify real user enrollments are starting to happen